Samuel Adams Darcy: 1934: San Francisco Waterfront Strike

 From 1931 to 1935, Darcy headed the CPUSA's California district (including Nevada and Arizona), then the Party's second largest district.
 He helped organize agricultural workers and helped fight California's criminal syndicalism law.

 Darcy became involved with strategies to organize San Francisco longshoremen.
 In the early 1930s the Communist Party had pursued the strategy of infiltrating existing unions to elect rank and file workers to take control from what the CPUSA thought of as corrupt and conservative union officials.
 The CPUSA attempted to organize a separate union, the Marine Workers Industrial Union (MWIU).
 Darcy and the MWIU organizer, Harry Hynes, disagreed on tactics, and eventually Hynes was recalled from San Francisco.
 Once the International Longshoremen's Association (ILA) granted a charter to San Francisco, Darcy came to see the MWIU as an impediment to organizing longshoremen.

 Darcy was supportive of Henry Schmidt and Harry Bridges who formed the Albion Hall Group as a caucus within the new ILA local.
 While supporters of the MWIU condemned Darcy and his "boring from within" approach, evidence suggests that the strategy was both beneficial for the Communist Party and the militants within the ILA.
-On the eve of the 1934 West Coast waterfront strike, ILA national President Joseph Ryan and Senator Robert F. Wagner, Chairman of the National Labor Board, urged the Longshoremen not to strike.
+On the eve of the 1934 West Coast waterfront strike, ILA national President Joseph P. Ryan and Senator Robert F. Wagner, Chairman of the National Labor Board, urged the Longshoremen not to strike.
 The ILA Pacific Coast District leaders, who were not influenced by Darcy, ignored their requests.
 On May 9, 1934, some 14,000 Longshoremen went on strike throughout the West Coast.

 In 1934, Darcy (who had once headed the New York Workers School) helped establish the San Francisco Workers' School (later the California Labor School), where he also served as both advisor and instructor.